electric-sql/electric/docs/integrations/drivers/other/generic.md

 }
 ```

-For convenience, we provide two generic database adapters, `SerialDatabaseAdapter` and `BatchDatabaseAdapter`, that implement the parts of this interface that are common to most adapters such that you can implement a simpler interface:
+For convenience, we provide two generic database adapters, `SerialDatabaseAdapter`` and `BatchDatabaseAdapter``.
+These implement the parts of the interface that are common to most adapters.
+This allows you to implement your own driver adapters using a simpler interface.
 ```tsx
 export abstract class SerialDatabaseAdapter implements DatabaseAdapter {
   // Run a single SQL statement against the DB